-By Nvidia control panel, you can configure the Nvidia Control Panel to modify the graphics settings and the media processor settings.
-But oftentimes, the Nvidia control panel keeps closing.
-Also Every user has a question, why does nvidia control panel keep crashing?
+By Nvidia control panel you can configure the Nvidia Control Panel to modify the graphics settings and the media processor settings.
+But frequently, the Nvidia control panel keeps closing.
+Also, Every user has a question, why does Nvidia control panel keep crashing?

 Table of Contents

 - 1 Methods to Fix Nvidia Control Panel Keeps Closing

 - 1.1 Method 1: Scan and Repair Your System

 - 1.2 Method 2: Run as an Administrator

 - 1.3 Method 3: Check Files on your Desktop

 - 1.4 Method 4: Check for System Updates

 - 1.5 Method 5: Update your Graphics Driver